-Modifier Package Subclass Everyone Else public accessible accessible accessible protected not accessible accessible accessible <no modifier> not accessible not accessible accessible not accessible private not accessible not accessible
+Modifier Package Subclass Everyone Else public accessible accessible accessible protected accessible accessible not accessible <no modifier=""></no> accessible not accessible not accessible private not accessible not accessible not accessible

 1.2.7 Garbage collection

 Java (and JVM in particular) uses automatic garbage collection.
 To put it simply, whenever new objects are created, the memory is automatically allocated for them.
 Consequently, whenever the objects are not referenced anymore, they are destroyed and their memory is reclaimed.